Ministry for the Environment (New Zealand): Programs and initiatives

-As stated, the Ministry for the Environment was established under the 1986 Environment Act which was implemented to encourage preventive measures for the protection of the environment.
-The Ministry for the Environment was established to ensure broad thinking about the environmental issues that plague our world and continue to do so even more severely in the 21st century.
-The measures the ministry for the environment take time to consider and focus on include intrinsic values of ecosystems, including principles of the Treaty of Waitangi, values people place on the environment, needs of future generations and sustainability of natural and physical resources.

-As a response to the ministry for the environment, in 1991 the Resource Management Act was passed to enforce resource sustainability and environmental protection on a legal platform.
-However, in 2023 the government is repealing the Resource Management Act to enhance new laws into this reform as a way of managing the environment and the pressing issue of climate change.

-Key initiatives

-The Ministry of the Environment has many key initiatives that help them support New Zealand and its environment.

 Resource management system

+In response to the Ministry's establishment, the Resource Management Act 1991 was passed by the New Zealand Parliament to provide the legal framework for resource management and environmental protection.
 The resource management system governs how people interact with natural resources.
 It allows people to use natural resources where suitable.

-This system is currently under some change.
-The new government in New Zealand has introduced a permanent fast-track approvals process to parliament and is repealing the Natural and Built Environment (NBA) and Spatial Planning Acts.
-There has been some controversy around this bill and its lack of consideration for environmental impacts.
+The Act was repealed and replaced by the Sixth Labour Government in 2023 (see: Natural and Built Environment Act 2023 and Spatial Planning Act 2023) before being reinstated that same year after the Sixth National Government came to power.
+The National-led government is also progressing a replacement to the Act (see: Planning Bill and Natural Environment Bill) and in the interim has introduced a permanent fast-track approvals process for some types of development.

 Emissions reductions

 New Zealand aims to reduce all greenhouse gases (except methane emissions from waste and agricultural biological processes) to zero by 2050.

-The Ministry of the Environment has an emissions reduction plan (ERP) that outlines how New Zealand will reduce these emissions.
+The Ministry prepared the Government's emissions reduction plan (ERP) that outlines how New Zealand will reduce these emissions.
 These plans are created every 5 years.
 The ERP requires climate action from many parts of government and sectors of the economy including, transport, energy, building and construction, waste, agriculture and forestry.

 National adaption plan

-The Ministry of the Environment has a national adaption plan that helps New Zealanders adapt, live and thrive in a more damaged and difficult climate.
+The Ministry developed a national adaption plan that helps New Zealanders adapt, live and thrive in a more damaged and difficult climate.
 This plan helps to support different groups of people including Māori and Pacific people.
-The plan is currently focusing on flood risk areas and developing projects to support other climate change impacts.
+Focus areas of the plan include flood risk areas and developing projects to support other climate change impacts.

 Recovering from recent severe weather events

-New Zealand has recently suffered from severe weather events caused by climate change.
-In 2023, Cyclone Gabrielle severely impacted the Hawke’s Bay region.
+New Zealand suffers from severe weather events caused by climate change.
+In 2023, Cyclone Gabrielle severely impacted the Hawke's Bay region.
+The Ministry supported affected councils and communities to recover and become more resilient.

-The Ministry of Environment is supporting these councils and communities with a significant recovery job as well as helping these communities become more resilient.
-The main ways they are supporting these communities are by, changing laws, strong risk management and climate adaptation.